 Jim and his family are not the only ones hurt by the failure to sell his company.
 The employees will soon be without a job, the community will lose another company, and the country will see the gap between big and small widen.

 There are many more companies like Jim’s.
 There are over 5 million companies in the USA with revenues of about $1 million to $5 million.
 If we use 75% that don’t sell, then there are about 3.75 million business owners like Jim.

 This is a HUGE problem and business owners are not even AWARE of it!

 Nobody cares about companies of $5 million in revenues or less – they can’t or won’t pay thousands of dollars for a consultant to perform an analysis of their companies, even though it may be a good investment in the long run.

 A lot of attention is paid to help new companies get through the 5-year barrier, but not enough attention is paid to those companies that made it through the 5-year barrier and the business owners that are coming to the end of their career, and are depending on the sale of their companies for their retirement.

 Over 70% of small businesses are owned by baby boomers, and over the next 15 years these boomers will be trying to sell their Companies.
 There will be many more sellers than buyers and only the best companies will actually sell.

 If you are a boomer or just thinking about selling your company, you need to find out who the buyers are and what they’re looking for when they buy a business.

 That sounds good, but where do you begin?
-You begin by signing up for our FREE Workshop on “How to Increase the Value of Your Company, make more Money, and make Your Company Salable”.
-To access the FREE Workshop, click WORKSHOP in the navigation area.
+You begin by getting our FREE REPORT on “How to Increase the Value of Your Company, make more Money, and make Your Company Salable”.
+To access the FREE REPORT, click REPORT in the navigation area.